fangli-DX3906/PySVAR/README.md

 ### Updates

-<u>Jan 2024 update</u>: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.
+<u>Jan 2024 update</u>: Support for parallel computing has been implemented for sign restrictions

 <u>May 2024 update</u>: Support for optimization based identification method.